apache/arrow/docs/source/cpp/tables.rst

    :alt: A graphical representation of an Arrow Table and a Record Batch, with
          structure as described in text above.

-Because record batches can be represented as a struct array, they can be exported through the C data interface between implementations.
-Tables and chunked arrays, on the other hand, are concepts in the C++ implementation, not in the Arrow format itself, so they aren't directly portable.
+Record batches can be sent between implementations, such as via :ref:`IPC <format-ipc>` or via the :doc:`C Data Interface <../format/CDataInterface>`.
+Tables and chunked arrays, on the other hand, are concepts in the C++ implementation (and its bindings), not in the Arrow format itself, so they aren't directly portable.

 However, a table can be converted to and built from a sequence of record batches easily without needing to copy the underlying array buffers.